eobrien2002/ML/Custom-Trained-GPT2/README.md

 Custom Trained GPT2 Model to finish your sentence.
 Trained on a corpus of NHL interviews.

-Test --> Run the chatbot
+run_ChatBot --> How to run the chatbot

-Train_GPT2 --> How I custom trained GPT2 model
+Train_GPT2 --> How I custom trained the GPT2 model on the corpus